vtamara/cocoon-ajax-project-objective-result-indicator/README.md

 $ rails new cocoon-ajax-project-objective-result-indicator
 $ cd cocoon-ajax-project-objective-result-indicator
 ```
 We added cocoon and jquery to the `Gemfile`.
-For the moment we use
+For this example we use
 the modified cocoon that supports retrieving identifications of
 new objects with AJAX: